qiskit-community/qiskit-machine-learning/README.md

 If you'd like to contribute to Qiskit, please take a look at our [contribution guidelines](https://github.com/qiskit-community/qiskit-machine-learning/blob/main/CONTRIBUTING.md).
 This project adheres to the Qiskit [code of conduct](https://github.com/qiskit-community/qiskit-machine-learning/blob/main/CODE_OF_CONDUCT.md).
-By participating, you must uphold this code.
+By participating, you are expected to uphold this code.

 We use [GitHub issues](https://github.com/qiskit-community/qiskit-machine-learning/issues) for tracking requests and bugs.
 Please
 [join the Qiskit Slack community](https://qisk.it/join-slack)